 There is always a trade-off when it comes to pre-built servers, they may have a higher power consumption or don’t offer enough room for expansion.
 But if you are not into building your own server then these are great options.

-Having a home server is a great oppurtinity to learn new IT Skills and to extend your home network.
-You will probably notice that once you have a server, that you will find more usecases for it then you planned.
+Having a home server is a great opportunity to learn new IT Skills and extend your home network.
+You will probably notice that once you have a server, you will find more use cases for it than you planned.

 There is also an awesome list on Github with free software and network service that you can host/run on your own server.
 Make sure you check out this list!

-I hope that this article helped you to get started with your own server, if you have any questions, just drop a comment below.
+I hope that this article helped you to get started with your own server, make sure that you read this updated article as well, if you have any questions, just drop a comment below.